tatut/xtdb-inspector/README.md

 ### 2022-06-21
 - FIXED Attribute name in URL is encoded, so attributes with URL characters (like ?) work
+- Add convenience button to document page to copy the doc id to clipboard

 ### 2022-06-17
 - Tables now have filtering and ordering